Chirags2711/Rapidfort-Assessment/README.md

 # Flask Application for File Upload and Conversion

 This documentation provides a detailed explanation of a Flask-based application for uploading `.docx` files, converting them to PDF format, and optionally applying password protection to the generated PDF.

+##Comments:
-The project also includes Docker support.
+The project includes Docker support.
+Github Actions workflows are configured with '.yml' file, to build and deploy on Docker Hub.
+Additionally, tests are also performed using test_app.py

+---

 ## Features
 1. Upload `.docx` files through a web interface.